 The Herschel Manhattan 3kW from our Performance Range is our most powerful outdoor heater yet.
 The Manhattan can be both wall and ceiling-mounted offering fantastic versatility for all locations.
 The Manhattan is supplied with a handy remote control, with 50% (1.5kW) and 100% (3kW) power levels, and 24-hour timer settings.
 Most people really enjoy the warmth and ambiance from these heaters.

 Choose the range of heater that best matches your requirements, the location and how you expect to be using them.

 How easy are they to install?

-All of our heaters can be run from a standard domestic mains supply.
-Any competent electrician can install them and run the necessary wiring for outdoor installation, using appropriate IP rated electrical fixings.
-The Florida and Havana come with a plug and require no electrical installation.
+With the exception of the Aspect XL2 120V, all of our outdoor heaters are run from on a 240V mains supply.
+Any qualified electrician can install them and run the necessary wiring for outdoor installation, using appropriate IP-rated electrical fixings.

 How do I control them?